The Definitive Resource

 Step 2

-The pool is divided equally among all eligible staff, regardless of department, role, or seniority.
+The pool is divided equally among all staff.
+Every employee receives the same share regardless of department, role, or seniority.

 Service charge earnings by resort tier